 Employers are required by law to purchase medical insurance for their maids with coverage of at least S$15,000 per year for hospitalisation and day surgery as well as personal accident insurance with a sum assured of at least $60,000 per year that covers sudden or unforeseen accidents resulting in permanent disability or death.

-Arguably the most affordable maid protection plan available in Singapore, ePROTECT maid from Tiq by Etiqa currently offers the required coverage with premiums starting from just S$139 for a 14-month plan.
+Arguably the most affordable maid protection plan available in Singapore, Tiq Maid Insurance currently offers the required coverage with premiums starting from just S$139 for a 14-month plan.

 4. Security deposit

-For every maid that you employ, MOM requires you to buy a S$5,000 security bond (unless she is a Malaysian) that safeguards against your helper breaking the law or violating their work permit conditions.
-This should be bought before your helper arrives and can sometimes be purchased together with maid insurance.
+MOM requires you to purchase a S$5,000 security bond for each maid you hire (unless she is Malaysian) to protect against your helper breaking the law or violating the terms of their work permit.
+This should be purchased before your helper arrives and is sometimes purchased alongside maid insurance.

-For instance, ePROTECT maid includes a Letter of Guarantee (the security bond) to MOM so you don’t have to fork out an additional S$5,000 in cash.
+For instance, Tiq Maid Insurance includes a Letter of Guarantee (the security bond) to MOM so you don’t have to fork out an additional S$5,000 in cash.

-#TiqOurWord Limit your liability with Security Bond Protector, an optional add-on for ePROTECT maid that reduces your liability to just S$250 instead of S$5,000 if the security bond is breached.
+#TiqOurWord Limit your liability with Security Bond Protector, an optional add-on for Tiq Maid Insurance that reduces your liability to just S$250 instead of S$5,000 if the security bond is breached.

 5. Other administrative costs